 ReactiveAI System Helps It Avoid Obstacles

 One feature common with all Roborock products is its smart navigation.
-It can navigate through a maze with minimal risk of getting lost.
-The S6 MaxV adds to that with several upgrades.
+It can traverse through a maze with minimal risk of getting lost.
+The S6 MaxV has several upgrades to improve it further.
 As you’ve seen in the image above, it’s got two camera lenses upfront that helps it see and avoid obstacles.
-Another update is the ability to save up to 4 map levels (for multi-story homes), which is more than in most homes.
+Another update is saving up to 4 map levels (for multi-story homes), which is more than in most homes.

 - It’s one of the smartest navigating robots out there.